static-frame/static-frame/doc/source/articles/upgrade.rst

-No 7: Typed Datetime Indices: Everything is not a Nanosecond
+No 7: Everything is not a Nanosecond
 __________________________________________________________________

 Pandas models every date or timestamp as a NumPy nanosecond ``datetime64`` object, regardless if nanosecond resolution is needed or practical.
 This has the amusing side effect of creating a "Y2262 problem": not permitting dates beyond 2262-04-11.